-The Arizona Department of Transportation has begun construction on a project to reconstruct three bridges and realign US 191 in Sanders.
-The project will replace the bridges over Interstate 40, the Puerco River and the railroad.
-The project is scheduled for completion by late spring 2014.
+The Arizona Department of Transportation has finished construction on a project to reconstruct three bridges and realign US 191 in Sanders.
+The project replaced the bridges over Interstate 40, the Puerco River and the railroad.
+All three bridges are currently finished and US 191 has been realigned.

 The construction of the current bridges date back to 1949.
-The new bridges will be rebuilt and upgraded to allow wider lanes for traffic and also provide a sidewalk area for pedestrians.
-US 191 through Sanders will also be realigned to provide a wider roadway for traffic and pedestrians.
-New guardrail, street lights, sidewalks and upgraded access to side streets and businesses will also be part of the project.
-The construction of the new bridge over I-40 will also include construction of new on and off ramps to and from the freeway.
+The new bridges have been built to allow wider lanes for traffic and also provide a sidewalk area for pedestrians.
+US 191 through Sanders has also been realigned to provide a wider roadway for traffic and pedestrians.
+New guardrail, street lights, sidewalks and upgraded access to side streets and businesses are also part of the project.
+The construction of the new bridge over I-40 also included construction of new on and off ramps to and from the freeway.